valerielnd/stock-analysis/README.md

 ## Summary
 We refactor a code to improve it while keeping the same features or functionalities.
 So, the goal is to restructure the code to make it more reliable and remove bugs.
-Some of the advantages of code refactoring are: improving its design, maintaining it, and making it run faster.
+Some of the advantages of code refactoring are: improving a program design, maintaining it, and making it run faster.
 However, as refactoring a code involves modifying it, this can be risky and introduce other bugs.
 It can also be time-consuming.

+One advantage of the original code is we are not using additional data structures to hold the results for each stock.
+The code uses less memory when running.
+Also, it is easier to understand.
+However, using the same variable to keep the results for each stock increases the traffic between VBA and Excel and makes the code slower.
+As the refactor code is better strutured, it runs faster.